Digital Operational Resilience Notification

 • Independent assurance functions provide additional review where applicable.

-• Policy framework: Digital operational resilience is embedded within Bitpace’s approved internal policies, frameworks, and procedures.
+• Policy framework: Digital operational resilience principles and our certified ISO/IEC 27001 controls are deeply embedded within Bitpace’s approved internal policies, frameworks, and procedures.

 Bitpace applies a risk-based approach to ICT and information security management.